Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 ## TryStatement

 After the execution of the statement the control flow only proceeds with the next statement if all exceptions were handled.
 If not, execution is relayed to the next outer exception handling context.
+Interesting fields:
+* `resources:List<Statement>`: initialization of values needed in the block or special objects needing cleanup.
+* `tryBlock:CompoundStatement`:the code that should be "tried", exceptions inside lead to an eog edge to the catch clauses.
+* `finallyBlock:CompoundStatement`: all EOG paths inside the `tryBlock` or the `catch` blocks will finally reach this block and evaluate it.
+* `catchBlocks:List<CompoundStatementt>`:Children of `CatchClause` (omitted here), evaluated when the exception matches the clauses condition.

 ```mermaid
 flowchart LR